 For 2019, we’re excited to introduce a new online volunteer application process which will allow you to access all your volunteer information online, including the status of your application and your shift schedule.
 To help us insure a full volunteer team, this year we’re also requiring everyone to buy a reimbursable ticket in order to volunteer.
 (This ticket will be reimbursed after you fulfill your volunteer duties.)
 We appreciate your understanding of this new requirement, and as always, we welcome your feedback on the new volunteer process.

-Direct vehicles and maintain smooth traffic flow, direct Festivarians to shuttle busses while being able to tolerate the elements (sun, snow, rain, wind, dust, heat).
+Direct vehicles, maintain smooth traffic flow, and direct Festivarians to shuttle busses while being able to tolerate the elements (sun, snow, rain, wind, dust, heat).
 Requires two 6-hour shifts for a total of 12 hours (instead of 16 for other positions).
-Parking shifts begin as early as the Monday before the festival starts and go through Sunday the last day of the festival.
+Parking shifts begin the Monday before the festival and go through Sunday.

 - Only volunteers over the age of 18 may apply.

-- Attend the mandatory Volunteer Meeting the Wednesday before the festival, June 19th, at 7pm.
+- Attend the mandatory Volunteer Meeting the Wednesday before the festival, June 17th, at 7pm.